 The preparation of financial statements in accordance with IFRS requires management to make estimates.
 Critical accounting estimates are those estimates, which requires assumptions to be made about matters that are highly uncertain at the time the estimate is made, and a different estimate could have been made in the current period, or the estimate could change period-to-period.
 Estimates and judgments are continuously evaluated and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 However, actual outcomes can differ from these estimates.
-The key sources of estimation uncertainty that have a significant risk of causing material adjustment to the amounts recognized in the consolidated financial statements are described in Note 2 of the audited consolidated financial statements for the nine months ended December 31, 2024.
+There have been no material changes to our critical accounting estimates used in applying accounting policies for the three months ended March 31, 2025.
+Further information, including a discussion of critical accounting estimates, can be found in Note 2 of the audited consolidated financial statements for the nine months ended December 31, 2024.